Summer Study, Research, and Presentation Opportunities

 Journals for Undergraduate Student Research in Economics

-Duke Economics Review accepts outstanding papers in economics and related fields such as business, accounting, finance, marketing, public policy, and game theory.
+Equilibria: Duke Economics Review accepts outstanding papers in economics and related fields such as business, accounting, finance, marketing, public policy, and game theory.
 Students from all academic disciplines may submit their work.
 Submissions with an average length of 3-5 pages double spaced, with the maximum length not exceeding 10 pages, will be considered.
-Please submit by January 15.
+Please submit by December 31st.
 Submit queries and essays to firstname.lastname@example.org.

 Issues in Political Economy is edited and refereed by undergraduates and publishes essays by undergraduates.
 This journal is published by Elon University and the University of Mary Washington.